leynos/nc-prompt-tools/README.md

 This project is open source and available under the ISC license.

 ---
-Made with ❤️ for the NovelCrafter community
+Made with ❤️ for the Novelcrafter community